gammapy/gammapy/docs/development/setup.rst

 probably be cleaned out.

-The file in ``github/workflows/ci.yml`` is the configuration file for the continuous integration (CI) we use with Github actions.
+The file in ``github/workflows/ci.yml`` is the configuration file for the continuous integration (CI) we use with GitHub actions.

 Finally, there are some folders that are generated and filled by various build
 steps: